Louisville protests descend into chaos when armed protester accidentally shoots members of his group, injuring 3

 Three people were injured in Baxter Square Park, police said.

-Gunshots erupted during a planned protest in Louisville, Ky.
-Saturday, and three members of the heavily armed militia group, “Not F---ing Around Coalition” (NFAC), were injured by shots fired from one of their own members gun, police told Fox News.
+Gunshots erupted during a planned protest in Louisville, Ky., Saturday and three members of the heavily armed militia group, the “Not F---ing Around Coalition” (NFAC), were injured by shots fired from one of their own member's guns, police told Fox News.

 BLACK ARMED MILITIA PLANNING LOUISVILLE MARCH CLAIMS IT'S 'NOT F---ING AROUND’

-The shooting took place near Baxter Square Park around 1 p.m. and all of the victims were transported to the University of Louisville Hospital with non-life-threatening injuries, the Louisville Metro Police Department told Fox News.
+The shooting took place near Baxter Square Park around 1 p.m. and all of the victims were transported to the University of Louisville Hospital with non-life-threatening injuries, the Louisville Metro Police Department (LMPD) told Fox News.

 Protesters ducked behind cars and scattered to flee the area, a reporter from WHAS11 wrote on Twitter.